 Why do we care about this model of causation?

-Like all Wiener-causation, TE does not measure causal influence per se but predictive utility.
+Like all Wiener-causation, TE does not measure causal influence per se but predictive usefulness.
 G-causation (Or t-causation?) is not like intuitive causation; Specifically, we are often not only interested in how well we can predict one from the other, but how we can change overall system behaviour by intervening in it.
 This is a complicated and different question than asking about which parts of a system are informative about which others.
 See, e.g. causal DAGs.

 If you have to estimate the transfer entropy between processes with unknown parameters from noisy observations, you have now arrived in the world of statistics.

 How can you estimate it?
 Which parametric models work?
 Which nonparametric methods?

 For now, probably just see RHPK12, who handball the entire thing to the PC-algorithm for graphical models.
 This is probably the best thing to do, since if the question is “How do I estimate the transfer entropy of a process nonparametrically from observational data?”, the question should probably have been “How do I estimate causality nonparametrically from observational data?”, unless your process comes pre-discretised in time and space, or you object to flexibility in your estimands.